Aigerim-Zh/Yelp-Project/README.md

 Since the first stage, a series of verification tests lead us to **over a 20% accuracy increase** in the strongest model.

-#### Steps that Did Not Improve the Strongest Model Further
-- Scaling data and running all models again.
-- Testing further with the **Support Vector Machine** model [see here](https://github.com/Aigerim-Zh/Yelp-Project#segment-three-1).

 You can find **more details** on our Machine Learning model development process here:
   - [Here](Stages.md) you can read a detailed description of every classification model and method we tested, and their comparisons.
   - All the code for classification models is saved [here](https://github.com/Aigerim-Zh/Yelp-Project/tree/main/Machine_Learning_Models).